p-stanchev/Nulla/README.md

 - Two nodes: use the run examples above; expose `--listen 0.0.0.0:18444` on at least one node so others can dial.
 - Connecting peers: pass `--peers ip:port,...` (or `NULLA_PEERS`) to seed connections.
 - Mining (solo, devnet loop): run `cargo run -p nulla-node` to produce deterministic blocks; PoW remains consensus-valid (dev-pow is test-only).
-- Wallet status: transparent wallet scaffold exists (init/addr/balance/list/rescan), sending/relay not yet wired.
+- Wallet status: transparent wallet exists (init/addr/balance/list/rescan/send).
+Mining produces transparent UTXOs the wallet can see; tx relay to peers is still minimal.
 - Known limitations: no zk yet, no explorers, no Stratum; focus is on sync/restart correctness and fork handling.

 ---